-Acquisition of specialist knowledge and practical skills in the diagnosis and treatment of cancers of the face, oral cavity and neck and the indications for neodjuvant chemotherapy and chemoradiotherapy and their complications.
+Acquisition of specialist knowledge and practical skills in the diagnosis and treatment of cancers of the face, oral cavity and neck and the indications for neoadjuvant chemotherapy and chemoradiotherapy and their complications.
 Scope of theoretical knowledge:

-- basics and methods of diagnosing early forms of cancer in the oral cavity, face and neck; - 2) modern methods of treatment of malignant tumours of the oral cavity, face and neck and particularly surgical, chemotherapeutic and radiotherapeutic methods; - 3) qualifying patients for the appropriate therapeutic method and technique; - 4) assessment of the clinical stage (TNN) and malignancy of the tumour; - 5) prediction of complications, metastases, prognosis; - 6) malignant skin tumours of the face (basal cell carcinoma, melanoma).
+- basics and methods of diagnosing early forms of cancer in the oral cavity, face and neck; - 2) modern methods of treatment of malignant tumours of the oral cavity, face and neck and particularly surgical, chemotherapeutic and radiotherapeutic methods; - 3) qualifying patients for the appropriate therapeutic method and technique; - 4) assessment of the clinical stage (TNN) and malignancy of the tumour; - 5) prediction of complications, metastases, prognosis; - malignant skin tumours of the face (basal cell carcinoma, melanoma).

-the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical procedures and treatments in the table concerning the list of and the number of treatments and medical procedures that apply to the doctor in the course of this internship.
+the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical and the number of treatments and medical procedures that apply to the doctor in the course of this internship.